What it Takes to Build an eCommerce Team from Scratch: The Key Roles You'll Need to Fill

 eCommerce is the fastest growing segment of the retail market and entrepreneurs from legacy brands to online startups are racing to capitalize on the digital gold rush.

-Similarly, if you’re a digital-first company looking to scale, it’s crucial to accurately determine your staffing needs.
+If you are a digital-first company looking to scale, it’s crucial to accurately determine your staffing needs.
 This means knowing which roles to hire for, when to do it in the life of the business, and where these employees should be located.

 If you own or manage a growth company, the people you need to run your operation can multiply quickly.
 In midsize organizations without an HR department, company leadership will need to devote significant amounts of time finding the right hires and training them.
 The hiring needs of your organization will fluctuate with the scale of your business, the goods you sell, and where you operate.

-Once you build a team, it’s equally important to manage tasks efficiently, ensure different departments aren’t isolated in silos, and be ready for market fluctuations that influence consumer demand and your staffing requirements.
-As your team grows, managing people, cultivating corporate culture and building relationships becomes increasingly complex.
+Once you build a team, it’s equally important to manage tasks efficiently, ensure different departments aren’t isolated in silos and be ready for market fluctuations that influence consumer demand and your staffing requirements.
+As your team grows, managing people, cultivating corporate culture, and building relationships becomes increasingly complex.

 1. Director of eCommerce

-This person is responsible for overseeing the entire eCommerce operation and making sure that each team member or department is doing its job.
+- Responsible for overseeing the entire eCommerce operation and making sure that each team member or department is doing its job.

-For smaller companies, the Director of eCommerce is responsible for carrying out additional core tasks rather than overseeing other employees.
+- For smaller companies, the Director of eCommerce is responsible for carrying out additional core tasks rather than overseeing other employees.

 2. Web Developer